basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 * **Ability to handle datasets larger than RAM without degradation**

-    Because access to data in Bitcask involves direct lookup from an in-memory hash   table finding data on disk is very efficient, even when data sets are very large.
+    Because access to data in Bitcask involves direct lookup from an in-memory hash table, finding data on disk is very efficient, even when data sets are very large.

 * **Single seek to retrieve any value**

-    Bitcask's in-memory hash-table of keys point directly to locations on disk where the data lives.
-Bitcask never uses more than one disk seek to read a value and sometimes, due to file-system caching done by the operating system, even that isn't necessary.
+    Bitcask's in-memory hash table of keys points directly to locations on disk where the data lives.
+Bitcask never uses more than one disk seek to read a value and sometimes even that isn't necessary due to filesystem caching done by the operating system.

 * **Predictable lookup _and_ insert performance**